 Put money in thy purse (but if you enjoy the show, consider a donation to the theater company).
-If you donate at the Outdoor Theater Festival, Seattle Shakespeare might make you an official groundling.

 Not Free, But Affordable and Worth It: